shrpr/StyleMe/README.md

 What to wear?
 What to wear?

-StyleMe has the answer for guys with style (or who couldn't be bothered coming up with a look): This is a simple fashion lookbook Windows Phone App for men that's meant to demo the Zalando REST API integration with a Windows Phone app.
+StyleMe has the answer for guys with style (or who couldn't be bothered coming up with a look).

-Create YOUR look now or challenge your friends to wear a random style.
+A fashion look book app for men that'll generate random style sets for Summer, Winter or a completely random ensemble for those who have the courage to try new things (or lost a bet ;))

 # Project Dependencies